BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Environment Variables and Set-UID.md

 ![Running the second execve() Program](envimages/envimage10.png)

 From what I have gathered, passing `NULL` for the third argument of `execve()` prevents any environment variables being passed to the new program.
-When `environ` is passed instead, the new program inherits the environment variables from the calling process.Therefore, execve() does not automatically inherit environment variables.
+When `environ` is passed instead, the new program inherits the environment variables from the calling process.
+Therefore, execve() does not automatically inherit environment variables.
 They must be explicitly provided first.

+## 4. Environment Variables and `system()`

+This section explores how environment variables are affected using the `system()` function.

+The function is used to execute a command like `execve()`, but instead of directly executing it, it uses the shell to execute it through `/bin/sh -c <command>`.